 he very first Auto-Sleepers all had elevating roofs and such models dominated the company's output through the 70s, before high-tops took over in the late 80s.
-Still, the Cotswold company persisted with pop-tops until the Volkswagen T5 Trooper bowed out in 2012.
-It hasn't offered a classic side kitchen campervan since.
+Still the Cotswold company persisted with pop-tops, though, until the Volkswagen T5 Trooper bowed out in 2012.
+It hasn't offered a classic side-kitchen layout campervan since.
 Auto-Sleepers hadn't forgotten its roots, however, and, after burning its fingers with the short-lived Mercedes Wave, a Peugeot-based camper oh-so-nearly made it into the showrooms four years ago, but for homologation issues.
 Then, when I collected the new Broadway EL coachbuilt for a road test earlier this year, I was excited to see a Ford Transit Custom campervan taking shape in the R&D area.
-The new model has now been christened Air, with sales exclusively through Marquis outlets for the first year.
+The new model has now been christened Air, with sales initially only through Marquis outlets, beginning in January.
 Auto-Sleepers sees the Air sitting at the top of the camper tree, competing with OEM models such as Ford's own Nugget, the Mercedes Marco Polo and, of course, the best-selling VW California.
 The only major options will be a choice of manual or automatic gearbox (the latter at a £1,500 premium), and a selection of metallic paint finishes (blue, red, orange or silver).
-The £1,500 Executive Pack will be a default option, so every Air will have it - not that you'd want to miss out, as is adds £3,084-worth of Ford goodies over and above the already well-equipped Trend spec Transit Custom.
+The £1,500 Executive Pack will be a default option, so every Air will have it - not that you'd want to miss out, as it adds £3,084-worth of Ford goodies over and above the already well-equipped Trend version of the Transit Custom.
 Of course, the Air will also have European Whole Vehicle Type Approval and Auto-Sleepers is aiming to achieve Ford's QVM standard, too.
 It even comes with a lithium leisure battery as standard, as well as a roll-out Thule awning, a 60W solar panel and, most unusually in this size of 'van, a 15-litre underslung gas tank (which frees up space inside).
-Less is more Auto-Sleepers has resisted the temptation to plaster the exterior with motorhomestyle graphics and the few 'Air' motifs it
+KEEP IT CLEAN Auto-Sleepers has resisted the temptation to plaster the exterior with motorhome-style graphics and the few 'Air' motifs it has applied are classily restrained.
+The company has even avoided adding obvious service points - the mains hook-up is underneath on the offside, alongside the water tank drains, and the fresh water filler is in the step well, just inside the driver's door.
+With privacy glass and modest 16in alloy wheels, the overall look is one of a high-end people-carrier.
+Of course, its size - at just under 5m long - makes the Air just as at home in the office car park or on the school run, although the Ford is too